howdyai/botkit/readme.md

     'text': 'This is a pre-text',
     'attachments': [
       {
-        'fallback': 'To be useful, I need your to invite me in a channel.', 'title': 'How can I help you?',
+        'fallback': 'To be useful, I need you to invite me in a channel.', 'title': 'How can I help you?',
-        'text': 'To be useful, I need your to invite me in a channel ', 'color': '#7CD197'
+        'text': 'To be useful, I need you to invite me in a channel ', 'color': '#7CD197'
       }
     ],